kompilr/kompilR/README.md

 > Kant, *Natural History and the Theory of Heaven*, 1755

+Machine Learning for Drug Discovery has [made many strides](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7577280/) over the last ten years.
+Yet there is a long, long way to go.

 # Protein Folding

  > Structure-function relationships are the fundamental object of knowledge in protein chemistry; they allow us to rationally design drugs, engineer proteins with new functions, and understand why mutations cause disease. [- On The Origin of Proteins](https://www.chemistryworld.com/features/on-the-origin-of-proteins/3004719.article)